 “Horses are emotive animals and people are animated by the sight, sound, touch and smell of horses.
 They are often regarded as positively mood altering... without any unpleasant side effects!”

-This intervention has grown in popularity over the last decade and many different health professionals now work alongside horses in order to help their clients.
-Being with horses can teach us much about relationships and successful communication and getting to know individual horses through a range of activities such as grooming, haltering, leading and lunging, can help us become more aware of our own mental and physical processes.
-Paying attention to our body language and physical sensations, may lead to a better understanding of our thoughts, feelings and behaviours.
+Equine Assisted Interactions have grown in popularity over the last two decades and many health professionals now work alongside horses in order to help their clients.
+Being with horses can teach us about relationships and successful communication and getting to know individual horses through a range of activities can help us become more aware of our own processes.
+Noticing our body language and sensations may also lead to a better understanding of our thoughts, feelings, impulses and behaviours.

 EAT offers an alternative to conventional counselling and psychotherapy, which can be experienced as too intense or threatening.
 Horses don’t criticise, they are non-judgemental, sensitive, and responsive to intent.
 They can detect emotions and usually provide immediate and honest feedback.
 Most importantly horses don’t lie because they don't separate how they feel from how they act.
 Hence EAT offers a unique opportunity to explore behavioural issues in a non-confrontational way, encouraging the development of verbal and non-verbal communication skills.
 Opportunities for powerful metaphoric learning often arise and as self-awareness develops we ‘grow’ as individuals, finding it easier to change our perception of ‘self’ and of ‘others’.